Harun el-Raschid Bey: World War II

 El-Raschid tried to enlist German or Germanic officers for his division.
 Among his choices were SS-Hauptsturmführer Quintus de Veer, SS-Untersturmführer Körber of the 5th SS Mountain Corps, Gerd Schulte, and SS-Sturmbannführer Franz Liebermann.
-This division was finally deployed by order of Heinrich Himmler on October 20, 1944, and it was supposed to be dubbed the Östturkischer Waffenverband.
+This division was finally deployed by order of Heinrich Himmler on October 20, 1944, and it was supposed to be dubbed the Osttürkischer Waffenverband.
 Most of the division was made up of members of the Ostmuselmanisches SS-Regiment, who had been transferred to Slovakia.
 Three Waffengruppen, created and divided upon ethnic lines (Volga-Tatar (Idel-Ural), Crimea (Krim), and Turkestan) were supposed to train many battalions, but there were problems with supplies - vehicles were not working and the only weapons that could be used were malfunctioning weapons from the Ostmuselmanische SS-Regiment Nr.
 1, which was the largest group (while still small).
 The regiment was incorporated into Waffengruppe Turkestan.
 There was an additional Waffengruppe, named Azerbaijan (Aserbaidschan), created later, with 2851 soldiers.
 The division was composed mostly of soldiers from Muslim communities of the southern Soviet Union, especially the Turkmens as well as Caspian and Black Sea Tatars that felt no loyalty to the USSR.
 It suffered from bad discipline and morale, and were only used to their full potential once the Germans started running into manpower problems.
 In 1944, the unit assisted in suppressing the Warsaw Uprising.
 However, on Christmas Eve 1944, the Turkmen of the Ostmuselmanische SS-Regiment Nr.
 1 mutinied - partially due to them being mooted for transfer to Andrei Vlasov's Russian Liberation Army, which was seen as a betrayal of their anti-Russian ideals, and el-Raschid's general incompetence and inability to interact well with his men.
 This caused Himmler to immediately dismiss el-Raschid, disbanding and reorganizing the regiment under a different name.

 During the War, el-Raschid wrote the novel Schwartz oder Weiss: Ad Imperium Romanum versus (Black or White: Towards the Roman Empire), published in Berlin in 1940.
 This work of fiction claimed to be based on his experiences in the "African war" in Ethiopia.